-- We expect to complete enrollment of ENERGY 3, a pivotal trial of INZ-701 in pediatric patients in the third quarter of 2024. - We anticipate initiating ENERGY-2, ENERGY 2, a pivotal trial of INZ-701 in infants with ENPP1 Deficiency outside of the United States, in the second half fourth quarter of 2024. - We expect to report interim data from the ENERGY-1 ENERGY 1 trial in the second half fourth quarter of 2024. - We anticipate reporting topline data from the ENERGY-3 ENERGY 3 pivotal trial in pediatric patients in mid-2025, second half 2025.
+- We expect to complete enrollment of ENERGY 3, a pivotal trial of INZ-701 in pediatric patients by the end of 2024, with topline data anticipated in the third quarter of 2024, early 2026. - We anticipate initiating ENERGY 2, a pivotal trial of INZ-701 in infants with ENPP1 Deficiency outside of the United States, in the fourth quarter of 2024. - We expect to report interim data from the ENERGY 1 trial in the fourth quarter of 2024. - We anticipate reporting topline data from the ENERGY 3 pivotal trial in pediatric patients in second half of 2025.